Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Spring Fodder Harvest on Day One, Camino FinisterreSpring Fodder Harvest on Day One, Camino Finisterre

-Pass the café, the Casa Poncho in about a kilometer onward from Carballo, not pictured.
+Pass the café, the Casa Poncho after about a kilometer onward from Carballo, not pictured.
 Start your descent toward the Río Tambre.
 Pass a sign for the hamlet of Reino.
 The Way is enjoyably easy through here!

 Towards the Río Tambre and The Ponte Maceira on day one of the Camino FinisterreTowards the Río Tambre and The Ponte Maceira

-Next pass a sign for the hamlet of Burgeiros and walk through another enchanted forest area, shown below, on your way to the famous, mostly 13th century bridge, the Ponte Maceira!
+Next pass a sign for the hamlet of Burgeiros and walk through another enchanted forest area, shown below, on your way to the famous, 13th century bridge, the Ponte Maceira!

 Along the Aldea Ponte Maceira on day one of the Camino FisterraAlong the Aldea Ponte Maceira

-In about 1.8 kilometers from the Casa Poncho, the Camino enters the town of Ponte Maceira, turns to the left by the Restaurante Ponte Maceira, and bends right to cross the Río Tambre on the bridge.
+After about 1.8 kilometers from the Casa Poncho, the Camino enters the town of Ponte Maceira, turns to the left by the Restaurante Ponte Maceira, and bends right to cross the Río Tambre on the bridge.
 This is a wonderful place!
 It is so inviting and I always say the next time, I will spend more time here.

 Well, I did spend more time here on this trip, but it still did not seem like enough.
 Too bad the restaurant wasn't open when we walked by.
 I would have loved to have had a café con leche in their outdoor seating area and lingered longer.